sinsunsan/archiref_wiki/Chrome-debugger.md

 Allow to search in all files (html, css, js)
 So more powerful that sources....

+Example usage : search all "@media print" in all files "" are recognized are exact search

 ### Source

 Allow to list all js script.